creativecreature/themer/README.md

 # Themer
 Themer is a project I've created for generating my color themes.
-It turns *yaml* templates into syntax files.
+It turns generic *yaml* templates into syntax files.

 ## Requirements
 - node